 All orders received by GTS are subject to pre-trade financial risk and regulatory risk checks prior to execution.
 Orders which trigger risk controls may be subject to additional review and in some cases may be delayed in execution or may be rejected.
 During the period of time that an order is subject to review, automated order handling protocols would not be in force such as order protection, order display, and auto-crossing.

 NEGATIVE CONSENT AGREEMENT

 As provided herein, GTS is a trading center and market maker in non-NMS securities and provides execution services to retail customer facing broker dealers in public companies which OTC Markets Group classify as OTC Pink Limited Information, OTC Pink No-Information, Grey Market, and Caveat Emptor (collectively referred to as “Micro-cap Securities’).
 Trading in Microcap Securities presents unique regulatory risks which are detailed by FINRA in Regulatory Notices 21-03, 09-05 and 19-18 and the Securities Exchange Commission Staff Bulletin: Risks Associated with Omnibus Accounts Transacting in Low-Priced Securities (November 12, 2020) (collectively referred to as “Regulatory Guidance”).

 GTS provides execution services to a select list of broker-dealer clients and reserves the right to reject/block orders in Micro-cap Securities from non-authorized broker-dealers.
 A broker dealer which seeks to send orders to GTS for trading services in Micro-cap Securities must establish, maintain, and enforce the regulatory requirements detailed in the Regulatory Guidance.
-By sending orders to GTS in Micro-Cap Securities, a broker dealer affirms that it has the sole responsibility for adopting specific regulatory risk management controls and supervisory procedures related to Micro-cap Securities where, based on the broker-dealer’s relationship to the ultimate customer in the transaction, it is better situated by virtue of its relationship with the ultimate customer and access to trading and account information, to more effectively implement those specific controls and procedures.
-In connection this unique relationship with the retail customer, the broker-dealer represents that before it has sent GTS an order in a Micro-cap Security it:
+When you send orders to GTS in Micro-Cap Securities, you affirm that you have the sole responsibility for adopting specific regulatory risk management controls and supervisory procedures related to Micro-cap Securities where, based on your broker-dealer’s relationship to the ultimate customer in the transaction, you are better situated by virtue of your relationship with the ultimate customer and your access to trading and account information, to more effectively implement those specific controls and procedures.
+In connection this unique relationship with the retail customer, you the broker-dealer represent that before you sent GTS an order in a Micro-cap Security you: